Webinar for interested applicants to be held Friday, May 3.

 The Hudson County Workforce Leadership Academy is the latest in a series of Aspen Institute-sponsored Academies in the United States and Canada, and the first to offered in partnership with a community college.
 The Hudson County Workforce Leadership Academy is one of four to be launched this year through the support of JPMorgan Chase, The Harry and Jeanette Weinberg Foundation, and the W.K.
 Kellogg Foundation.
 Hudson County Community College has received additional funding from the County of Hudson, the LeFrak family, and Mack-Cali.

 Academy Fellows will be selected in a competitive application process.
 The College and its partners encourage senior-level managers from non-profit organizations, business associations, union-based training efforts, public agencies, and community colleges, who have the authority to implement changes, to apply.
 Applications are available online here.
-The deadline for submissions is May 24, 2019.
+The submission deadline has been extended to May 30th, 2019.
 Interested applicants can learn more about the Academy on an informational webinar to be held Friday, May 3 at 11 a.m.
 ET.
 Registration can be found here.

 “Hudson County Community College is proud to sponsor the Hudson County Workforce Leadership Academy in partnership with The Aspen Institute,” said HCCC President Dr. Chris Reber.
 “The Workforce Leadership Academies have a proven record of successfully advancing greater economic opportunities and developing networks of leaders and talent.
 We are sure the Academy will significantly benefit the people, businesses, and industries in Hudson County.”